mannyortiz478/mannyortiz478/README.md

 - 💼 LinkedIn: [https://www.linkedin.com/in/emanuel-mendiola-ortiz/]

-Feel free to drop me a message, and I'll be happy to chat and collaborate. 😃
+Feel free to drop me a message, and I'll be happy to chat and potentially collaborate. 😃

 ## 💻 Tech Stack